ortec/euro-neurips-vrp-2022-quickstart/README.md

 ## Scripts
 * `controller.py` is an example controller script that can be used to evaluate your submission.
 It defines the protocol, therefore THIS FILE SHOULD NOT BE CHANGED.
 * `solver.py` contains a baseline implementation for the solver, which can be used as a starting point for your own solver.
 It implements several strategies to repeatedly use HGS-VRPTW (in `baselines/hgs_vrptw/genvrp`) to solve the static VRPTW problem for each epoch.
+* `run.sh` is the script that should contain the command to run the actual solver, which will be used for every instance on the code submission platform.
+* `install.sh` (optional) is the script that installs the solver, which will be used once on the code submission platform.
 * `run_parallel_solver.sh` is a simple script that can be used to run the solver for multiple instances in parallel.

 ## Other files
+* `metadata` is a file that needs to be included when submitting your solver on the CodaLab submission platform (see below)
+* `requirements.txt` specifies the Python requirements for your solver, make sure necessary dependencies are included and installed through the install.sh script.
 * `environment.py` implements the dynamic VRPTW environment and a class that can use stdin/stdout to interact with the environment via `controller.py`
 * `tools.py` contains tools for reading/writing static VRPTW instance files and validating solutions